 Some of the best hikes in New England are found in Acadia National Park, a vast green sanctuary that sprawls 47,000 acres across Mount Desert Island, Schoodic Peninsula, and Isle au Haut.
 At Acadia, there are many natural wonders to discover, including the tranquil Great Long Pond, rocky Sand Beach, and Cadillac Mountain.

-Another romantic and adventurous outing is a kayaking trip down Frenchman Bay, where you can enjoy gorgeous coastal views of the rocky cliffs of Bar Harbor, the trees and landscapes of Acadia National Park, and perhaps even spot some of the animals that frequent the waters including harbor seals and porpoises.
+One of the most romantic things to do in Bar Harbor is to kayak down Frenchman Bay, where you can enjoy gorgeous coastal views of rocky cliffs, the trees and landscapes of Acadia National Park, and perhaps even spot some of the animals that frequent the waters including harbor seals and porpoises.

 Newport, Rhode Island